mkuklis/backbone.service/README.md

 ## Promises

-Backbone.service comes with a simple implementation of promises (because callbacks are ugly).
+Backbone.service comes with a simple implementation of promises.
 You can use them like this:

 ````javascript